Kong/kongponents/docs/components/table.md

 ### Sorting
 There are two props used to make the table sortable; ```sortOrder```, which is either 'ascending' or 'descending' and ```sortKey```, which tells the table which column is currently being sorted.
-If a sortKey exists, then clicking the table header will emit an Event called ```sortField``` which must be handled by the parent component to implement the actual sorting logic.
-A basic implementation of ```sortField``` is included in KTable and can be imported separately and used with a helper function in the parent.
+If a sortKey exists, then clicking the table header will emit an Event called ```sort``` which must be handled by the parent component to implement the actual sorting logic.
+A basic implementation of ```sort``` called ```defaultSorter``` is included in KTable and can be imported separately and used with a helper function in the parent.
 Once a table column with ```sortable``` is read, that column header will become clickable.
 An arrow then appears beside the table header, the state of the arrow depending on the sortOrder.
-In the following example, the sortField from KTable is being imported, and the table is able to be sorted by any of the three columns by clicking on the headers.
+In the following example, the ```defaultSorter``` from KTable is being imported, and the table is able to be sorted by any of the three columns by clicking on the headers.

 <template>
   <KTable
     :options="tableOptions"
     :sort-order="sortOrder"
     :sort-key="sortKey"
-    @sort-field="sortFieldHelper"
+    @sort="sortFieldHelper"
     />
 </template>